 - Intel Express BIOS Update Utility, which enables automated updating while in the Windows environment.
-Using this utility, the BIOS can be updated from a file on a hard disk, a USB drive (a flash drive or a USB hard drive), or a CD-ROM, or from the file location on the Web. - Intel Flash Memory Update Utility, which requires booting from DOS.
-Using this utility, the BIOS can be updated from a file on a hard disk, a USB drive (a flash drive or a USB hard drive), or a CD-ROM. - Intel® F7 switch during POST allows a user to select where the BIOS .bio file is located and perform the update from that location/device.
+Using this utility, the BIOS can be updated from a file on a hard disk or a USB drive (a flash drive or a USB hard drive). - Intel Flash Memory Update Utility, which requires booting from DOS.
+Using this utility, the BIOS can be updated from a file on a hard disk or a USB drive (a flash drive or a USB hard drive). - Pressing <F7> key during POST allows a user to select where the BIOS .bio file is located and perform the update from that location/device.
 Similar to performing a BIOS Recovery without removing the BIOS configuration jumper. - Intel® Visual BIOS has an option to update the BIOS from a valid .bio file located on a hard disk or USB drive.
-Enter Intel Visual BIOS by pressing <F2> during POST. - Using Front Panel menu option
+Enter Intel Visual BIOS by pressing <F2> during POST. - Using Front Panel power button menu option

-Both utilities verify that the updated BIOS matches the target system to prevent accidentally installing an incompatible BIOS.
+The update BIOS will be verified that it matches the target system to prevent accidentally installing an incompatible BIOS.